bobk48/linuxthetextbook/README.md

 Chapter 11

-www.openssh.com	The home page for OpenSSH, a free version of ssh. www.iana.org/domain-names.htm	This page gives detailed information about domain names and domain name services. www.chiark.greenend.org.uk/~sgtatham/putty/	A home page for PuTTY (a free implementation of telnet and ssh for Linux and Win32 platform). www.linuxgazette.com/issue64/dellomodarme.html	An introductory article on the ssh command suite: sftp, scp, and so on www.isi.edu	The home page for the Information Sciences Institute (ISI) at the University of Southern California (USC).
-ISI is a useful resource for Internet-related information, such as the history of the Internet, country codes, and protocol port numbers for the well-known Internet services. www.isoc.org/internet/history/	This page contains many documents on the history of the Internet, including its infrastructure, standards, growth, and future. www.zakon.org/robert/internet/timeline/	This page has a detailed time line for the history of the Internet, including statistical data for the number of users, hosts, and domains served by the Internet. en.wikipedia.org/wiki/Internet_protocol_suite	This page contains the history of the TCP/IP protocol suite. www.ietf.org/rfc.html	This page contains all you need to know about RFCs. www.ietf.org/download/rfc-index.txt	This page contains the RFC index in text form. www.iana.org/domains/root/db	This page contains the IANA root zone (i.e., top-level domains) database. www.internetlivestats.com/total-number-of-websites/	This page maintains a live counter for total number of websites in the world. http://www.worldwidewebsize.com/	This page maintains the size of the Internet in terms of number of webpages. news.netcraft.com/archives/2014/04/02/april-2014-web-server-survey.html	This page maintains the latest survey about the number and type of web servers on the Internet, and the growth history of Web servers. www.datacenterknowledge.com/archives/2009/05/14/whos-got-the-most-web-servers/	This page contains the latest information about who has the most number of Web servers. en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers	List of TCP and UDP port numbers for all well-known and registered ports. en.wikipedia.org/wiki/List_of_virtual_communities_with_more_than_1_million_users	This page contains the latest information about the number of registered users of the social websites (virtual communities). zephoria.com/social-media/top-15-valuable-facebook-statistics/	This page maintains the latest top-20 statistics about Facebook. www.internetworldstats.com/stats.htm	This page maintains the latest statistics about the worldwide users of the Internet. ftp.isc.org/www/survey/reports/2014/01/	This page contains the latest information about the number of Internet domains. www.isc.org/services/survey/	This page contains the latest information about the number of hosts on the Internet. www.factshunt.com/2014/01/world-wide-internet-usage-facts-and.html	This page contains the latest information about worldwide Internet usage facts. http://www.ftp-sites.org/	This page, although fairly dated, contains a list of known ftp sites. https://en.wikipedia.org/wiki/ARPANET	This page describes the history of ARPANET and brief early history of the Internet, e-mail, and ftp.
+www.openssh.com	The home page for OpenSSH, a free version of ssh.

+www.iana.org/domain-names.htm	This page gives detailed information about domain names and domain name services.

+www.chiark.greenend.org.uk/~sgtatham/putty/	A home page for PuTTY (a free implementation of telnet and ssh for Linux and Win32 platform).

+www.linuxgazette.com/issue64/dellomodarme.html	An introductory article on the ssh command suite: sftp, scp, and so on.

+www.isi.edu	The home page for the Information Sciences Institute (ISI) at the University of Southern California (USC).
+ISI is a useful resource for Internet-related information, such as the history of the Internet, country codes, and protocol port numbers for the well-known Internet services.

+www.isoc.org/internet/history/	This page contains many documents on the history of the Internet, including its infrastructure, standards, growth, and future.

+www.zakon.org/robert/internet/timeline/	This page has a detailed time line for the history of the Internet, including statistical data for the number of users, hosts, and domains served by the Internet. en.wikipedia.org/wiki/Internet_protocol_suite	This page contains the history of the TCP/IP protocol suite.

+www.ietf.org/rfc.html	This page contains all you need to know about RFCs.

+www.ietf.org/download/rfc-index.txt	This page contains the RFC index in text form.

+www.iana.org/domains/root/db	This page contains the IANA root zone (i.e., top-level domains) database.

+www.internetlivestats.com/total-number-of-websites/	This page maintains a live counter for total number of websites in the world.

+http://www.worldwidewebsize.com/	This page maintains the size of the Internet in terms of number of webpages.

+news.netcraft.com/archives/2014/04/02/april-2014-web-server-survey.html	This page maintains the latest survey about the number and type of web servers on the Internet, and the growth history of Web servers.

+www.datacenterknowledge.com/archives/2009/05/14/whos-got-the-most-web-servers/	This page contains the latest information about who has the most number of Web servers.

+en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers	List of TCP and UDP port numbers for all well-known and registered ports.

+en.wikipedia.org/wiki/List_of_virtual_communities_with_more_than_1_million_users	This page contains the latest information about the number of registered users of the social websites (virtual communities).

+zephoria.com/social-media/top-15-valuable-facebook-statistics/	This page maintains the latest top-20 statistics about Facebook.

+www.internetworldstats.com/stats.htm	This page maintains the latest statistics about the worldwide users of the Internet.

+ftp.isc.org/www/survey/reports/2014/01/	This page contains the latest information about the number of Internet domains.

+www.isc.org/services/survey/	This page contains the latest information about the number of hosts on the Internet.

+www.factshunt.com/2014/01/world-wide-internet-usage-facts-and.html	This page contains the latest information about worldwide Internet usage facts.

+http://www.ftp-sites.org/	This page, although fairly dated, contains a list of known ftp sites.

+https://en.wikipedia.org/wiki/ARPANET	This page describes the history of ARPANET and brief early history of the Internet, e-mail, and ftp.

 Chapter 14